halfmanhalftaco/irixboot/README.md

 ```
 This is the network configuration for the server VM. the `bridgenic` parameter is the interface name for the NIC (on your host machine - not in the VM) that is connected to the network your target is on.

 NOTE: This VM starts a BOOTP server that will listen to broadcast traffic on your network segment.
-It is configured to ignore anything but the target system but if you have another DHCP/BOOTP server on the LAN segment it may interfere.
-You may want to temporarily disable DHCP/BOOTP if you are running that service on your LAN segment.
+It is configured to ignore anything but the target system but if you have another DHCP/BOOTP server on the LAN segment the queries from the SGI hardware may get answered by your network's existing DHCP server which will cause problems.
+You may want to temporarily disable DHCP/BOOTP if you are running it on your LAN, configure it to not reply to queries from the SGI system, or put SGI hardware on a separate LAN segment.

 ## IRIX Install Discs